 Visit the Tulum Ruins

-There’s no such thing as visiting Tulum and not visiting the Tulum’s ruins – after all, the iconic image of these Mayan ruins perched on the rock by the blue water is what has made Tulum so famous in the first place.
+There’s no such thing as visiting Tulum and not visiting the Tulum’s ruins.
+After all, the iconic image of these Mayan ruins perched on the rock by the blue water is what made Tulum so famous in the first place.

 READ MORE: A Complete Guide to the Tulum Ruins

-The Tulum Ruins are open daily from 9 AM to 5 PM.
+Tulum Mayan Ruins Opening Hours: Daily from 9 AM to 5 PM.

-This tour also includes: Roundtrip transportation, snorkel equipment, lunch, and bottled water. ➥ BOOK IT HERE
+This tour includes: Roundtrip transfers, entrance fees, a guide, snorkel hear, lunch, and bottled water. ➥ BOOK IT HERE

 Swim in the Breathtaking Tulum Cenotes

-No visit to Tulum would be complete without touring one of many cenotes in town.
-In fact, this might be the highlight of your trip to Tulum.
+You can’t possibly be in Tulum and not visit the cenotes in town!
+They might very well be the highlight of your trip.
 I’m saying it because it was it for me – you know, you can find beautiful beaches all around the world, but the cenotes are something quite unique to this area.

-The massive underground river system in the Yucatan Peninsula has resulted in the formation of many cenotes which are natural swimming holes, and there are some very cool Tulum cenotes you can visit.
+The massive underground river system in the Yucatan Peninsula has resulted in the formation of many cenotes.
+There are plenty of very cool Tulum cenotes that you can check out, as this region of the Riviera Maya teems with them.

 READ MORE: 13 Best Cenotes in Tulum

-Gran Cenote is another of the most popular cenotes in Tulum.
-Gran Cenote is made of multiple cenote caves with stalagmites and stalactites, and it’s great for both snorkeling and scuba diving (and totally kid-friendly).
+Tulum Gran Cenote is another of the most popular cenotes in the area.
+It’s made of multiple cenote caves with stalagmites and stalactites.
+It’s great for both snorkeling and scuba diving (and totally kid-friendly!)

 You can combine a few cenotes in one day and visit them on your own, or you can join a tour for a hassle-free experience.
 I’ve written a whole post about the best cenote tours from Tulum, but here are my favorites.